peterhinch/micropython-monitor/README.md

         await asyncio.sleep_ms(100)
         trig1()  # Pulse appears now
 ```
-A decorator may be inserted prior to a function definition; in `uasyncio` code
+A decorator may be inserted prior to a function definition; in `asyncio` code
 a coroutine definition may be decorated.
 These cause a Pico pin to go high for
 the duration whenever the function or coroutine runs.
 Other mechanisms offer
 means of measuring cpu hogging.